-Even though you shouldn’t press silken tofu, there could still be a benefit to draining it to remove excess moisture, especially if you’re using silken tofu for a smoothie or in a salad.
-Read on to learn how to drain silken tofu.
+Even though you shouldn’t press silken tofu, there could still be a benefit to draining it to remove excess moisture, especially if you’re baking with silken tofu, blending it for a smoothie, or topping a salad with silken tofu.
+Let’s learn how to drain silken tofu.

 What Recipes Benefit From Draining Silken Tofu